amaxwell20/covid19/README.md

 ## Objective COVID-19 data by U.S. county
 #### By Andrew Maxwell

 Parsing through the various news and media sources for localized COVID-19 Data can be very difficult if one does not know where to look.
 The goal of this site is to provide simple datapoints and figures that the everyday individual can use to understand how the COVID-19 pandemic is affecting their community.
-We provide a variety of different perspectives on up-to-date Coronavirus data and attempt to provide a community-level understanding of this global pandemic.
+We provide a variety of different perspectives on up-to-date Coronavirus data and attempt to create a community-level understanding of this global pandemic.
 Below you can find:
 - How does your county's crisis compare to others in your state and across the country?
 - How do the cases in your county translate to real-world risk of coming in contact with the virus?
 - How is the virus changing in your community and across the country?